liu-yongji/genegos/README.md

 # genegos
-Efficient tool  specifically for converting genome coordinate from  GRCh37 to GRCh38.
+Highly effective tool specifically for converting genome coordinate from  GRCh37 to GRCh38.

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~